Download CSS HTML Validator Dictionaries

 - C:\Program Files (x86)\HTMLValidatorLite160\Dictionary (v16 lite edition with 64-bit OS)

-and go to the page and press the button.
+- Choose Ctrl+F3), go to the page, and then press the button.

-- The dictionary should appear in the Dictionaries box.
-Select the dictionaries that you want to use and unselect those that you do not want to use.
-For example, if you want to use the British English dictionary, then select that dictionary and unselect the American English dictionary if it is selected.
+- Choose the Language tab.
+The dictionary that you added should now be listed in the Additional dictionaries box.
+Select all the dictionaries that you want to use and unselect those that you don't want to use.
+For example, if you want to use the English (British) dictionary, then select that dictionary and unselect any other English dictionaries.